oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

-# `Intel® Reference models TensorFlow* Inference With FP32 Int8` Sample
+# `Intel® AI Reference models for TensorFlow* Inference With FP32 Int8` Sample

-The `Intel® Reference models TensorFlow* Inference With FP32 Int8` sample demonstrates how to run ResNet50 inference on pretrained FP32 and Int8 models included in the Reference models for Intel® Architecture.
+The `Intel® AI Reference models for TensorFlow* Inference` sample demonstrates how to run ResNet50 inference on pretrained FP32 and Int8 models included in the Reference models for Intel® Architecture.

 | Area                  | Description
 |:---                   |:---